 As an Apprentice, you could find yourself working in a range of sectors.
 You may be, for example, a sales advisor in a retail store environment, or a membership advisor in a health and fitness club.

 On the Advanced Apprenticeship, you could take on a supervisory role as team leader and have the ability to earn higher rates of commission.
 Ultimately, your goal will be to sell as many of your company’s products and services as possible, while taking into consideration the interests of your clients.
 Customers are important, and you’ll have to seek out new customers while still looking after the current ones.

-This Apprenticeship can be applied across a broad range of sectors and job roles.
+This Apprenticeship NVQ Training can be applied across a broad range of sectors and job roles.

 Good managers and team leaders are essential to the success of any business, so the skills gained on this Apprenticeship are transferable and valuable.
 Learning will be tailored to your industry, but it’s likely you’ll be responsible for the delivery of a service, or how other people carry out their work.
 You could be working as a shift leader, charge hand, section leader, team leader, floor manager, trainee manager, deputy manager, or supervisor.

-On your Apprenticeship in Team Leading, you’ll learn the theories of team leading and how business works.
-You’ll manage your own workload; lead others; work effectively with other people; and learn how to get your point across through talking and discussion with others.
+On your NVQ Training Apprenticeship in Team Leading, you’ll learn the theories of a team leading and how business works.
+You’ll manage your own workload; lead others; work effectively with other people, and learn how to get your point across through talking and discussion with others.

 On the Advanced Apprenticeship in Management, you’ll be able to understand the theories of management, and how to source, understand, present and explain work related figures and calculations.